tcaselli/java-data-graphql/README.md

 GQLEntityMetaData metaData = new GQLEntityMetaData("Entity1", Entity1.class, AbstractEntity.class);
 // This will prevent "delete method" generation for this entity metaData.setDeletable(false);
-// This will prevent "getById" and "getAll methods" generation for this entity metaData.setReadable(false);
+// This will prevent "getById method" and "getAll method" generation for this entity metaData.setReadable(false);
 // This will prevent "save method" generation for this entity metaData.setSaveable(false);